 Ginger also has some valuable features.
 For example, the translator function was helpful for a project.
 Still, we didn’t need Ginger all of the time because Grammarly offered most of the same services for free, including tone detection in general.

-Except for the financial advantage that Ginger had over Grammarly, the benefits from Grammarly were far superior to those from Ginger.
+Except for the financial advantage Ginger had over Grammarly, the benefits from Grammarly were far superior to those from Ginger.

 As a result, if you’re looking for a grammar tool, we strongly suggest Grammarly.
 Even if you can’t purchase Grammarly Premium, the free version does an excellent job.
-The free version works fine for people who need quick help with their work, but the premium will take your writing to next level.
+The free version works fine for people who need quick help with their work, but the premium will take your writing to the next level.

 Nevertheless, we hope this battle between Ginger vs Grammarly helps you understand the key differences and advantages of each over the other.
 Which tool are you choosing?
 Let us know in the comments section below.